How Our Lake Water Level Changes, or ...

 Controlling Water Level

 Skeleton Lake lies at an elevation of 281 meters above sea level and is the highest lake in the Muskoka watershed.
-With no major rivers flowing into the lake, it is known as a “source” lake.
+With no major rivers flowing into the lake, it is known as a “source” lake (See Muskoka River Watershed Plan).
 Its level is relatively stable as groundwater and runoff are the major sources while the exit is managed by a fixed weir dam controlling flow of the water into the Skeleton River at the end of Simolean Bay.

 The dam is not manned and relies on a weir configuration to help control the lake's water levels.
 A bypass maintains water flow into the Skeleton River during dry periods when flow over the dam is nominal.
 At high periods it provides minimal control of reducing lake levels.